Title: | Import, Assemble, and Deduplicate Bibliographic Datasets |

 html |

-logical: Should the line breaks be specified in html? |
+Logical: Should the line breaks be specified in html? |

 max_time |

-Numeric: What is the maximum amount of time (in seconds) allowed to adjust groups until character thresholds are reached? |
+DEPRECATED: Previously the maximum amount of time (in seconds) allowed to adjust groups until character thresholds are reached.
+Ignored. |

-Line breaks are only added between words, so the value of n is actually a threshold value rather than being matched exactly. max_n is matched exactly if a limit is set and max_time is not reached finding new break points between words.
+Line breaks are only added between words, so the value of n is actually a threshold value rather than being matched exactly.

 Returns the input vector unaltered except for the addition of line breaks.